axelkar/magisk-module-nix/README.md

 ## Try it

-Install [Nix](https://nixos.org/) with Nix flakes, and run these commands:
+Install [Nix](https://nixos.org/) with Nix flakes and run these commands:

 ```console
 $ nix flake new my-module -t github:axelkar/magisk-module-nix